open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedcluster.md

 - `cluster.open-cluster-management.io/unavailable`.
 The taint is added to a ManagedCluster when it is not available.
 To be specific, the cluster has a condition 'ManagedClusterConditionAvailable' with status of 'False'.
-The taint has effect `NoSelect` and an empty value.
+The taint has the effect `NoSelect` and an empty value.
 Example,
   ```yaml
   apiVersion: cluster.open-cluster-management.io/v1
   kind: ManagedCluster